 Many years ago, being diagnosed with HIV meant that a person would not be able to qualify for any life insurance.
 Today, however, that has changed.
 Due in large part to the medical treatments that are now available, those who have HIV have been able to prolong their life expectancy significantly – which in turn, has also increased their life insurance coverage options with various carriers.

-Finding the coverage that you need, though, could still be somewhat of a challenge.
-That is why it is important to work with an independent agency that has access to more than just one insurer.
 This way, the number of potential options that are open to you is expanded – and the process of finding the right coverage for you can be sped up exponentially.
 If you are looking for life insurance with diabetes, we can help with that too!

 What is HIV and How Can It Affect Your Life Insurance Application?